motarekk/amipwned/README.md

 # amipwned
-Securely offline-check if your password has been leaked before
+Using haveibeenpwned's api, securely offline-check if your password has been leaked before

+# requiremens
+python
+requests library:
+> python -m pip install requests